 Still, SKKS is so charming and engaging in so many other ways, that I just can’t bring myself to hold a grudge, y’know?

 Flawed, sure.
 But so cracky and addictive that you’ll forgive the show, and then probably come back for seconds.

 Here’s one of my favorite breezy tracks from the OST.
 I find the manhwa iterations of our characters very amusing too.

 A sweetly poignant track, for gazing at the beauty of Yoo Ah In as Moon Jae Shin:

 Plus, here’s a fantastic tribute to flirty Yong Ha and his knock-you-over wink:

-For a bit of BTS goodness, here’s a Star Date clip from part-way through the show:
+For a bit of BTS goodness, here’s a Star Date clip from the end of the show: